SimonSchaep/Research_Optimizing_Battle_Simulators/README.md

 Own experimentation
 I also made a variant of the simple grid partitioning where I tried to improve performance even more.
 All agents in a cell, will generally have to look through the agents of the same cell to find a target, so my idea was to instead loop over every cell and find the closest cell with enemy agents for each team.
 Then, when finding a target for an agent, only loop over the agents in the closest cell of our own cell according to the team we are in.
 This way, we don't have to find the closest cell for every agent.
+After implementing this you can see that the agent update is using almost no cpu time, it is all moved to the cell update.
 This technique gives a performance boost when there are not that many cells. but when there are more cells, it actually decreases performance since it has to loop over all the cells every frame.